 No matter how old we are, where we live, how many people there are in our family, or how much money we have – we all want to live in our own home!
 But, what sort of home should you buy?
 How big should it be?
 What is the perfect location for you?
-Should you purchase a fixer-upper or build your own home from scratch?
+Should you purchase a fixer-upper or talk to Kenny at New Life to see if you can build your own home from scratch?
 And, above all, when is the perfect time to buy a house?
 The last question is probably the most important, and you need to give it some thought, so here are a few things that might help you figure it out.

 Look into your budget